kushani-work/Echo-chambers/README.md

 # Applications
 This dataset can be used by the researchers involved in community detection and echo chamber detection in social networks to evaluate the communities detected by in their research work.
 It can be also used for other relevant research areas such as analysing  and simulating user behvaiour patternsand information propagation patterns of propagation of  in social networks.

+# Data collection
+English language tweets related to Russian-Ukrainian war, were collected using a keyword search for the period 1st–31st of August, 2022.
+The stance of each tweet is labelled as pro-Russian, pro-Ukrainian or neutral.
+The user's stance is labelled based on the stance of the all tweets published.

 # Data Files
 (1) replyTweets_8-2022.csv - Contains data on reply tweets between users.
 Each row corresponds to a reply tweet and contains the userIDs of the sender and the receiver of the reply tweet.